Motion made, and Question proposed, That this House do now adjourn.—(Leo Docherty.)

 I take my hon.
 Friend’s point about advertising forthcoming applications in local newspapers.
 Even though I am a great advocate of our local press and have written for many local newspapers, their circulation is unfortunately declining, so all ways of advertising these things should be considered.

 I thank my hon.
-Friend, who is always an advocate for his area and has put it on the map since he came here.
+Friend, who is always an advocate for his area and has put it on the map since he first came here.
 The Government acknowledge his concerns, and I hope it is clear that improvements to our marine planning and licensing are being worked on as I speak.
 I will write to the MMO to ask it to further consider how it consults fishermen’s associations and parish councils, and I shall report back to him.

 Question put and agreed to.